 Limits on Foreign Control and Right to Private Ownership and Establishment

 Foreign and domestic private entities have the right to establish and own business enterprises and engage in all forms of remunerative activities.
 Foreigners are free to establish, acquire, and dispose of interests in business enterprises.
-However, foreign investors cannot invest in arms and ammunition, cement block manufacturing, granite and sandstone excavation, manufacturing of certain consumer durable goods, and military, police, and prison guards’ apparel and accoutrements.
+However, foreign investors cannot invest in arms and ammunition, cement block manufacturing, granite and sandstone excavation, manufacturing of certain consumer durable goods, and military, police, and correctional officers’ apparel and accouterments.
 Furthermore, there are limits to land ownership by foreign entities and individuals; the limitations vary depending on the location of the land being used and are discussed below in the “Real Property” section.

-Sierra Leone has made progress in recent years in simplifying its business registration process.
-The Corporate Affairs Commission (CAC) now manages the registration of limited liability companies and provides a “one stop shop” including an online business registration system.
-The entire process involves five steps and takes on average ten days.
-Additional information is available from the CAC’s website at http://www.cac.gov.sl/.
-SLIEPA also provides useful guidance on starting a business, sector-specific business licenses, mining licensing and certification fees, and marine resources and fisheries at http://sliepa.org/starting-a-business/.
+Sierra Leone has progressed in simplifying its business registration process in recent years.
+The Corporate Affairs Commission manages the registration of limited liability companies and provides a “one-stop-shop,” including an online business registration system.
+The entire process involves five steps and takes, on average, ten days.
+Additional information is available from the CAC’s website: http://cac.gov.sl.
+The Sierra Leone Investment and Export Promotion Agency also provides helpful guidance on starting a business, sector-specific business licenses, mining licensing, and certification fees, and marine resources and fisheries.

-Sierra Leone has no program to promote or incentivize outward investment, but also places no restrictions on such activity.
+Sierra Leone has no program to promote or incentivize outward investment and places no restrictions on such activity.